 Thermodynamically related values such as Kow, Koa and H could be checked for consistency (Schenker et al. 2005).

-Ranges of Kow and water solubility where analytical difficulties can arise could also be selected for a manual inspection.
+Ranges of Kow and water solubility, where analytical difficulties can arise, could also be selected for a manual inspection.

 Additionally, substance classes and substances similar to known PBT/vPvB substances, which show PBT behaviour but its PBT-properties are not captured by the common testing could be also prioritized in the future, where structure-activity-relationships for those group of substances are further developed.